chiamdj/DevOps-Immersion-Programme-Documentation/docs/4_components.md

 Finally, go to `App.css` and remove the `height` property from `.Card`.

 You are done for this section.
 Note however that the list is not interactive, i.e. clicking on the buttons and the list does not do anything.
-React will allow us to "interactive"
+React will allow us to make these components interactive easily, which we will explore in the next section.